ahakan/cryptobot/README.md

 cmake ..
 sudo make
 ```
-If you won't build some libraries with cmake you can use theese configurations,
+If you don't want build some libraries with cmake you can use these configurations,

+ -DBUILD_LIBCAP=FALSE
- -DBUILD_LIBCAP=FALSE -DBUILD_SQLITE3=FALSE -DBUILD_CURL=FALSE.
+ -DBUILD_SQLITE3=FALSE
+ -DBUILD_CURL=FALSE

 ## Usage